Choose Emergency or Non-emergency in Notify

 Hopefully, the majority of your mass messages will be non-emergencies.
 Examples include announcements for pep rallies, PTO meetings, free dress days, special calendar events, report cards, sporting events, spirit week, etc.

-Messages deliverable to US, Canada, US Virgin Islands, and Puerto Rico numbers, only.
+Messages are deliverable to the US, Canada, US Virgin Islands, and Puerto Rico numbers, only.